 5. Check for vehicles

 In cold weather, cats will look for warm spots to sleep in.
 They tend to find warmth around car engines, so check under your car and around your cat for any unaware or napping cats.

-Animal rights begins at home because we have a moral duty to look after our pets.
+Animal rights begin at home because we have a moral duty to look after our pets.
 But do you go as far as traffic training them?
 Motorists kill many cats every day.
-Yet it is simple to teach your cat to be weary of motor traffic.
+Yet it is simple to teach your cat to be wary of motor traffic.
 A few short lessons will last a long time and increase the probability of your cat’s survival.

 This technique is most effective on kittens because they are more impressionable.
 You can traffic-train older cats.
 But some older cats may be unable to learn, so the technique may be somewhat less effective with them.
 However, you can make up for the older impenetrable cat by going about their training thoroughly.

 Before you start, ensure your cat has explored the ground between house and road so that he knows his way back indoors.
 Then you can begin: